codersMom/angular100-labs-2020-06-22/Ch01-Overview/my-angular-course/README.md

 2. Call it **my-angular-course**.
 Do not initialize - do not check any boxes.
 When it creates it will display some setup code which includes **…or create a new repository on the command line**

-3. Copy the multiple commands given by GitHub into your command prompt within the **my-angular-albums**.
-It will look similar to the following (**DO NOT EXECUTE THESE COMMANDS - GET THE ONES FROM GITHUB**)
+3. Copy the multiple commands given by GitHub into your command prompt within the **my-angular-course** directory.
+It will look similar to the following:

+    (**DO NOT EXECUTE THESE COMMANDS - GET THE ONES FROM GITHUB**)

     ```bash
     echo "# test1234" >> README.md
     git init
     git add README.md
     git commit -m "first commit"
-    git remote add origin https://github.com/JudyLipinski/test1234.git
+    git remote add origin https://github.com/SOME-URL
     git push -u origin master
     ```